GetLevvel/katacoda-scenarios/rhoar-vertx/quote-generator/05-deploy-to-openshift.md

 }
 ```

-**Build and Deploy the dashboard**
+**4. Build and Deploy the dashboard**

 `cd /root/code/micro-trader-dashboard`{{execute}}

-`mvn fabric8:deploy`{{execute}}
+`mvn clean compile fabric8:deploy`{{execute}}

+In the OpenShift web console, wait until the pod is ready and click on the associated route.
+Append "/admin" and you should see the dashboard.
+If you go into the trader tab, the graph should display the evolution of the market.

-Click on the
+Alternatively, click on the
 [route URL](http://micro-trader-dashboard-vertx-kubernetes-workshop.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/admin)
 to access the sample UI.

+**5. You are not a financial expert ?**
+So maybe you are not used to the financial world and words…​ Neither am I, and this is a overly simplified version.
+Let’s define the important fields:

+* `name` : the company name

+* `symbol` : short name

+* `shares` : the number of stock that can be bought

+* `open` : the stock price when the session opened

+* `ask` : the price of the stock when you buy them (seller price)

+* `bid` : the price of the stock when you sell them (buyer price)

+You can check Wikipedia for more details.

 ## Congratulations!

 You have deployed the quote-generator as a microservice.
-In the next component, we are going to implement an event bus service.
+In the next component, we are going to implement an event bus service (the portfolio microservice).